bqqbarbhg/guppy/examples/shared_memory/README.md

 Guppy allows requiring a minimum amount of shared memory using `gp::device_desc::shared_memory_size`, defaulting to 16kB, failing to initialize devices that don't meet the requirement.

+Shared memory is most often implemented as 32-bit words, so using types other than `uint32_t`, `int32_t`, `float`, or structs of such might cause issues on some platforms.

 ### Static shared memory

 Using statically allocated shared memory in kernels is easy, just mark any array with the `gp_shared` qualifier.